Angiotensin converting enzyme by Ray Sahelian, M.D. Angiotensin receptor Angiotensin II

 use of an ace inhibitor.

-Angiotensin coverting enzyme Inhibitors and Aortic Aneurysm
+Angiotensin converting enzyme Inhibitors and aortic aneurysm

 Treatment with an angiotensin coverting enzyme inhibitor is associated with a decreased risk of rupture in patients with abdominal aortic aneurysm.